palewire/go-big-with-github-actions/docs/scraper.md

 ```

 :::{admonition} Note
 [Crons](https://en.wikipedia.org/wiki/Cron), sometimes known as crontabs or cron jobs, are a way to schedule tasks for particular dates and times.
-They are a powerful tool, but a bit tricky to understand.
+They are a powerful tool but a bit tricky to understand.
 If you need help writing a new pattern, try using [crontab.guru](https://crontab.guru/).
 :::

 Next, add a simple job named `scrape`.